Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 To many, this was the Golden Age of Paris.

-Just a few years earlier, Baron Haussmann had resculpted the face of Paris, cutting boulevards and clearing parks along which new buildings would elegantly be placed.
+Just a few years earlier, Baron Haussmann had resculpted the face of Paris, eliminating slums, organizing the Catacombs, cutting boulevards and clearing parks along which new buildings would elegantly be placed.
 By the time the Belle Epoque rolled around, Paris looked much like it does today.

 We’ll start with art because this was an era of incredible experimentation, giving birth to the Impressionists, the Auguste Renoirs and Claude Monets whose masterpieces have made their owners millionnaires.

 Like many things in modern life, the new artists weren’t liked at first.
 Traditionalist France rejected their work as ugly, unconventional, revolutionary even.
 But as is often the case, they not only came around, but provided an environment in which many movements were able to develop: Art Nouveau, of course, but also Cubism, and Fauvism, whose practitioners and artists painted and fashioned colours and shapes that went wild, cementing the reputation of Paris as the world’s cultural capital.

 Belle époque fashion (we ARE talking about Paris, after all) was an art form of importance.
 Those wide open boulevards and newly planted parks were perfect for showing off the latest dresses and hats.
 This is where you came to see and be seen, on foot or in horse-drawn carriages, because in those days, who you were in society – and how you looked – determined much of your life.
 You had to keep up, because fashions changed quickly.

 Everywhere they looked, Parisians saw something experimental, and the Belle Epoque was a highly visual era.